learning how to stretch it is important to take into consideration the

 Older individuals (>60): 60 seconds

-See the following page for a
+See the following page for a discussion on how long to stretch.

 A slow stretch will affect the viscoelastic properties of soft tissues